Collateral protection insurance (CPI) protects lender’s financial interests on their vehicle collateral.

 No. Vehicle CPI only provides physical damage coverages and does not satisfy the requirements of any state for financial responsibility including any type of liability coverage.

 Vehicle CPI policies’ coverages normally go into effect when a borrower allows their insurance to lapse on a financed or leased vehicle.
-The lapse of coverage is communicated automatically from the insurer to the lender and their insurance tracking company vendor, and CPI coverage seamlessly begins in most cases.
+The lapse of coverage is communicated automatically from the insurer to the lender and their insurance tracking company vendor, and CPI coverage seamlessly begins to protect the lender of the uninsured collateral risk.